jasonltr/ACG_AWS_Certified_Solutions_Architect_Associate_SAA-C02/fargate_lab/README.md

 </body>
 </html>
 ```
-- again to reiterate, there is nothing being created on ec2
+- again to reiterate, there is no instances being created in ec2

 <!-- ### try deploy eks fargate with load balancer